dnemec/waveguide_to_coax/README.md

 ## Description
 This script automates the waveguide to coax adapter design.
 It is designed to create and optimize waveguide in a **TE10** propagation mode.
-If you choose high resolution for optimization, it might take some tome.
+If you choose high resolution for optimization, it might take some time to process.
 Usually 100 combinations is enough to get good results, more than that might take a long time to finish.

 ## Sources